EGoverde/Mvvm.Nucleus.Maui/README.md

 In specific cases you might want to bypass these restrictions, but not disable them fully.
 In those cases you can add `NucleusNavigationParameters.DoNotIgnoreThisNavigationRequest` in the NavigationParameters and set it to true.

-Note that due to the nature of the `PopupService` there is no logic for avoiding multiple triggers, as it always expects a return object.

-### Navigation interfaces

-- `IApplicationLifeCycleAware`: When the app is going to the background or returning.
-- `IConfirmNavigation(Async)`: Allows to interupt the navigation, by default limited to Pop and Push events (see [Configuration](#configuration)).
-- `IDestructible`: Triggered when `transient` pages are removed from the stack.
-- `IPrepare(Async)`: Triggered when a page is created, but before it is returned for navigation.
-It allows for using NavigationParameters before a page is rendered when using the synchronous version, or load data in the background asynchronously as early as possible.
-- `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
-- `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
-- `IPageLifecycleAware`: Appearing and disappearing events from the page.

 ## Popups

-Nucleus can display [CommunityToolkit.MAUI Popups](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) through the `IPopupService`.
-This works very similar to navigation.
-The `CommunityToolkit.PopupService` is also supported for certain scenarios, as long as `options.UseCommunityToolkitPopupServiceCompatibility` is set to `true`.
-Note that you should always navigate by passing the `View` type, not the ViewModel.
+Nucleus can display [CommunityToolkit.MAUI Popups](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) through the `IPopupService`, similar to navigation.
+The `CommunityToolkit.PopupService` is also supported, as long as `options.UseCommunityToolkitPopupServiceCompatibility` is set to `true`.

+*Note that navigating to popups should always navigate by passing the `View` type, not the ViewModel.*

 Popups can be used with or without ViewModels and require registration in `MauiProgram.cs` using `RegisterPopup<MyPopup>` or `RegisterPopup<MyPopup, MyPopupViewModel>`.
-After registration popups can be shown by passing the view type to one of the various `ShowPopupAsync` methods.
+They can be shown by passing the view type to one of the various `ShowPopupAsync` methods.

-Parameters can be sent through an `IDictionary<string, object>`, which will be passed to Init or InitAsync (see [Popup interfaces](#popup-interfaces)), as well as `IQueryAttributable`.
-These methods will be called before showing the popup.
-The async variant can be configured such that it has to finish before showing the popup.

 Popups are by default registered as `Transient`, but support `Scoped` and `Singleton` as well.

+Parameters can be sent through an `IDictionary<string, object>`, which will be passed to `Prepare(Async)` as well as `IQueryAttributable`.

 **Note:** By default the `Opened` and `Closed` events that are passed to `IPopupLifeCycleAware` have additional logic to ensure the `Popup` is actually closed, and not just currently deeper in the navigation stack.
 This can occur in the CommunityToolkit when presenting a Popup from within a Popup, which we consider a bug.
 This functionality can be disabled through `UseAlternativePopupOpenedAndClosedEvents`.

+### Popup interfaces

+Below interfaces below work on both the ViewModel and the View or Popup, with the exception of `IPopupAware<T>`.

+- `IPopupPrepare(Async)`
+    - Similar to the `IPrepare(Async)`, this triggers when a popup is created  but before it is returned for navigation.
+    - Contrary to `IPrepare` this interface also triggers for `singleton` and no `IRefresh(Async)` exists.
+    - Additionally can be configured to await the async method before navigating to the popup.
+- `IPopupInitializable(Async)`:
+    - The original name of the `IPopupPrepare(Async)` interface, functions completely identical.
+    - **[Obsolete]** Use `IPopupPrepare(Async)` instead.
+This was renamed to match the page viewmodel interfaces.
+- `IPopupAware`: Allows access to the generic Popup type using a WeakReference.
+- `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference.
+- `IPopupLifeCycleAware`: Events on opening and closing the popup.
+- `IDestructible`: Triggered when a `transient` popup is closed.

 ### Closing and return values
 The `IPopupService` can either show a popup with or without an expected return value, wrapped in an `IPopupResult`.
 The methods that return a value other than the generic result, require the use of a `Popup<T>` (T being the return type).